svaarala/duktape/doc/low-memory.rst

   will then reflect the memory usage achievable in an emergency garbage collect.

-* The pool simulator provides pool allocator behavior matching AllJoyn.js's ajs_heap.c allocator.
+* The pool simulator provides quite simple pool allocator behavior.
 If your pool allocator has different basic features (for example, splitting and merging of chunks) you'll need to tweak the pool simulator to get useful results.

 Basics
 ------